Jolie123-si/404-Employees-Not-Found-Until-You-Select-/README.md

 ## ✅ Conclusion

-This project showcases how analytical SQL functions can be used to simulate real-world HR data analysis.
-We practiced:
+This project showcases how analytical SQL functions can be used to simulate real-world HR data analysis, We practiced:

 - 🧩 Data organization
 - 🔍 Comparison logic